View Pixie-Bob Breeders

 to the lack of wild DNA markers.

-There is no scientific proof that the Pixie-Bob is anything but a fully domestic cat.
+There is no scientific proof that the Pixie-Bob is anything other than a fully domestic cat, although one whose wild beauty is undeniable.

 Pixie-Bob Breed Information